moorepants/me41055/content/pages/syllabus.rst

 Grades
    Homework grades will be posted to Brightspace throughout the duration of the course.
+Groups
+   To attend the work sessions in-person, you must sign up for that week's group.
+It is first come, first serve for the 75 open slots.
 Vocareum
    You will access the homework Jupyter notebook assignments here.
 You can edit edit and execute the notebooks in the Vocareum interface.